Redesigned : People Hover Card

 After reevaluating our research, feedback, and engineering constraints, we decided to implement these updates in two phases.

-Phase 1 - Minimal but valuable UX changes and a card that accommodates client requests (Google Chat, Calendar, Sheets, Drive)
+Minimal but valuable UX changes and a card that accommodates client requests (Google Chat, Calendar, Sheets, Drive)

-Phase 2 - Adding advanced features to support partner integrations and enable user personalization options
+Adding advanced features to support partner integrations and enable user personalization options

-While Phase 2 designs remain confidential, let me walk you through the implemented Phase 1 changes.
+While Phase 2 designs remain confidential, I can definitely walk you through the Phase 1 changes that you can see today!

 Restructured Layout & Dynamic buttons